 How much equipment do I get?

 Because you want a small SUV that’s practical and looks good, but you’re on a tight budget.
 On that score the MG is definitely worthy of your consideration, and it’s comfortable on the road, too.
-You will have to make sacrifices in terms of quality, safety kit and driving polish, but if those are sacrifices you’re prepared to make, give it a look.
+The ZS EV could prove an impressively affordable way of getting into emission-free driving, and should be on any potential electric car customer’s shortlist.